dbmdz/iiif-server-hymir/README.md

 The default configuration of the server comes packaged in the executable JAR-file of Hymir.
 To customize (override) the default configuration parameters, simply put your custom `application.yml` file beside (in the same directory of) the Hymir JAR-file.

 Your custom `application.yml` does not have to replace all default properties.
 It can contain only the properties you want to change.

-To get the default configuration file, you should download the `hymir-<release-version>.jar` file (NOT containing `-exec` in filename) from <https://github.com/dbmdz/iiif-server-hymir/releases>
-and unpack the contained `application.yml` with:
+To get the default configuration file, you should download the `hymir-<release-version>.jar` file (NOT containing `-exec` in filename) from <https://github.com/dbmdz/iiif-server-hymir/releases> and unpack the contained `application.yml` with:

-Example:

 ```sh
 $ java xfv hymir-4.0.0.jar application.yml